ucsf-wynton/wynton-website-hpc/docs/status/index.md

 ## Upcoming and Current Incidents

+## Past Incidents

 ### October 22-23, 2019

 #### <span style="color: orange;">BeeGFS failure</span>

+**Resolved**: The Wynton HPC BeeGFS file system is fully functional again.
+During the outage, `/wynton/group` and `/wynton/scratch` was not working properly, whereas `/wynton/home` was unaffected.
+<br><span class="timestamp">October 23, 10:35 PDT</span>

-**Notice**: The Wynton HPC file system is non-functional.
+**Notice**: The Wynton HPC BeeGFS file system is non-functional.
 It is expected to be resolved by noon on October 23.
 The underlying problem is that the power backup at the Diller data center did not work as expected during a planned power maintenance.
 <br><span class="timestamp">October 22, 21:45 PDT</span>

-## Past Incidents

 ### September 24, 2019